If you’re new here, mucho gusto. Encantada. (Nice to meet you.)

 I’m going to give you the honest truth because if you get married with some naive idea in your head, you won’t make it.

 The truth: Marriage in general is difficult.
 Add in a language barrier, societal pressures, the occasional racist/ignorant comment from family or strangers, possibly different belief systems, and frequent culture clashes and you’ve got a lot on your plate to deal with.
 It isn’t always pretty and it isn’t for the faint of heart.

 Those who are good candidates for such a marriage should be good listeners, compassionate, curious, patient, not easily discouraged, determined to make things work no matter what, ready to compromise, and have a good sense of humor.
-I will promise you this – you will never get bored of each other, there will always be new things to discover about each other, there will be a lot of passion, and you will learn a lot.
+I will promise you this – you will never get bored of each other, there will always be new things to discover about each other, and you will learn a lot.

 I don’t think everyone can handle it, but as for me, I’d do it all over again.

 My husband is undocumented.
 Do you have any immigration advice?

 Regardless of whether you’re legally married here in the United States and/or have children together, your husband/wife/partner could be detained and/or deported at any time if they entered the country illegally or overstayed.